tiroger/monte-carlo-demo/README.md

 1. Demonstration that the probability of getting a head in a coin toss experiment is 0.5
 2. Estimation of the value of Pi
-3. Demonstration that the best strategy in the Monty Python game is to switch doors
+3. Demonstration that the best strategy in the Monty Hall Problem is to switch doors
 4. Exploration of various strategies for playing Roulette at a casino